yDu98/CV-Final-Project/README.md

 CV-Final-Project

-Overview
-This project is a part of the Computer Vision course final assignment, focusing on facial expressions detection.
+This project is a part of the Computer Vision course final assignment, focusing on facial expression detection.